John 4: Evangelization of the Samaritans (verses 27–42)

-Jesus returns to Galilee (4:43–45)
+Jesus returns to Galilee (verses 43–45)

 After the two days, when Jesus stays in Sychar "in compliance with [the Samaritans'] invitation", he then travels back to Galilee, resuming the journey commenced in verse 3.
 There the people "welcome" or "receive" him (ἐδέξαντο) with "open arms". notes that many Galileans had also recently been to Jerusalem for the Passover and had seen the signs which Jesus performed there.